 Meningeal vessels are uncommon sites of traumatic pseudoaneurysm development; most occur on branches of the middle meningeal artery.
 When a meningeal pseudoaneurysm hemorrhages, it is usually into the epidural space.
 Direct penetrating injury to the vertebral artery (VA) is uncommon.
 Occasionally, cervical spine fracture-dislocations damage the VA.
 These typically produce dissection or occlusion; pseudoaneurysms are rare.

 Peripheral intracranial aneurysms can be caused by closed head injury.
-The distal anterior cerebral artery and peripheral cortical branches are commonly involved sites distal to the circle of Willis.
+The distal anterior cerebral artery (ACA) and peripheral cortical branches are commonly involved sites distal to the circle of Willis.
 Frontolateral impacts produce shearing forces between the inferior free margin of the falx cerebri and the distal ACA.
 This can cause a common type of nonpenetrating traumatic intracranial aneurysm, a traumatic aneurysm of the pericallosal artery.
-Suspect the presence of a traumatic distal ACA aneurysm if a juxtafacial hematoma is observed on CT scan.
+Suspect the presence of a traumatic distal ACA aneurysm if a juxtafacial hematoma is observed on CT.

 Suspect traumatic cortical artery aneurysm if a delayed hematoma near the brain periphery develops adjacent to the site of a skull fracture.